 We are usually open from 8-11 p.m.
-Tuesday to Friday, with occasional special events at weekends, and a music session on the 4th Sunday (usually) in each month.
-Regular activities include a Folk Club on Tuesdays, an informal music session on Fridays, a walking group, and a reading group.
+Tuesday to Friday, but if you just want to pop in for a drink and a chat, Tuesdays and Fridays are the best.
+On other days, we may not be open, if there is nothing on.
+Check the bar rota on the Members page to make sure.
+There are also occasional special events at weekends, and a music session on the 4th Sunday (usually) in each month.
+Regular activities include a Folk Club on Tuesdays, a Singing Group on Wednesdays, an informal music session on Fridays, a walking group, and a reading group.
 Plus a very popular Record Club.
 The Glossop Folk Train visits us about once a month.
 For more details of these activities, and contacts for more information, see the Regular activities page.
 Additional events are listed on the Special Events page.
 Information about these and other activities is also displayed on the noticeboard in the Club foyer.

 Visit the exhibition on the struggle for Women's Rights, on loan from the Working Class Library in Salford.
 It can be seen upstairs in the Club, at any time when the Club is open.